Do Different Tracking Tasks Require Different Appearance Models?: The UniTrack Framework

 The reconstructed object-level feature map $\hat{t}_{i\leftarrow j}$ is a simple linear transformation of $d_j$, \ie $\hat{t}_{i\leftarrow j}=R_{i\leftarrow j}d_j$, where $R_{i\leftarrow j} \in \mathbb{R}^{s_{t_i} \times s_{d_j}}$ is a transformation matrix obtained as follows.
 We first flatten and concatenate all object-level features belonging to a tracklet (\ie the set of observations corresponding to an object) into a single feature matrix $T\in \mathbb{R}^{(\sum_i{s_{t_i}}) \times C}$.
 Similarly, we obtain all the object-level feature maps of a new set of detections $D\in \mathbb{R}^{(\sum_j{s_{d_j}}) \times C}$.
 Then, we compute the affinity matrix $A = {\rm Softmax} (TD^{\top})$ and ``extract'' individual $R_{i\leftarrow j}$ mappings as sub-matrices of $A$ with respect to the appropriate $(i,j)$ tracklet-detection pair: $ R_{i\leftarrow j} = A\left[\sum_{i'=1}^{i-1} s_{i'} :\sum_{i'=1}^{i} s_{i'}, \sum_{j'=1}^{j-1} s_{j'}:\sum_{j'=1}^{j}s_{j'}\right] $\footnote{Here we use a numpy-style matrix slicing notation to represent a submatrix, \ie $A[i:j, k:l]$ indicates a submatrix of $A$ with row indices ranging from $i$ to $j$ and column indices ranging from $k$ to $l$.}.
 For a schematic representation of the procedure just described, see Figure~\ref{fig:RSM}.

 RSM can be interpreted from an \textit{attention}~\cite{attention} perspective.
 The feature map of a tracklet $t_i$ being reconstructed can be seen as a set of \emph{queries}, and the ``source'' detection feature $d_j$ can be interpreted both as \emph{keys} and \emph{values}.
-The goal is to compute the queries by linear combination of the values.
-The linear combination (attention) weights are computed using affinity between the queries and the keys.
-Specifically, we first compute a \emph{global} affinity matrix between $t_i$ and \textit{all} $d_{j'}$ for $j'=1,...,M$, and then extract the corresponding sub-matrix for $t_i$ and $d_{j'}$ as the attention weights.
-Our formulation leads to a desired property: if the attention weights approach zero, the corresponding reconstructed point vectors will approach zero vectors, finally the RSM between $t_i$ and $d_j$ will approach zero.
+The goal is to reconstruct the queries by linear combination of the values.
+The linear combination (attention) weights are computed using the affinity between queries and keys.
+Specifically, we first compute a \emph{global} affinity matrix between $t_i$ and all the $d_{j'}$ for $j'=1,...,M$, and then extract the corresponding sub-matrix for $t_i$ and $d_{j'}$ as the attention weights.
+Our formulation leads to a desired property: if the attention weights approach zero, the corresponding reconstructed point vectors will approach zero and so the RSM between $t_i$ and $d_j$.

-Measuring similarity by reconstruction is popular in problems such as few-show learning~\cite{reconsfew,deepemd}, self-supervised learning~\cite{selfemd}, and person re-identification~\cite{reconsreid}.
+Measuring similarity by reconstruction is popular in problems such as few-shot learning~\cite{reconsfew,deepemd}, self-supervised learning~\cite{selfemd}, and person re-identification~\cite{reconsreid}.
 However, reconstruction is typically framed as a ridge regression or optimal transport problem.
-RSM is more efficient than ridge regression (it has $O(n^2)$ complexity in time, while ridge regression solvers usually have higher complexities), and it is computationally similar to calculate the Earth Moving Distance for the optimal transport problem.
-Appendix~\ref{app:rsm} shows a series of ablation studies illustrating the importance of the proposed RSM for the effectiveness of UniTrack on association type tasks.
+With $O(n^2)$ complexity, RSM is more efficient than ridge regression and it has a similar computation cost to calculating the Earth Moving Distance for the optimal transport problem.
+Appendix~D shows a series of ablation studies illustrating the importance of the proposed RSM for the effectiveness of UniTrack on association-type tasks.